Bwipo

-Gabriël Rau (born 24 December 1998), better known as Bwipo, is a Belgian-Brazilian streamer, content creator and professional League of Legends player for FlyQuest.
-He currently plays in the LTA North Conference, and has previously competed in the LEC for Fnatic, where his team was the runner-up of the 2018 League of Legends World Championship, as well as the LCS, the predecessor to the LTA North.
+Gabriël Rau (born 24 December 1998), better known as Bwipo, is a Belgian-Brazilian streamer, content creator and professional League of Legends player for Estral Esports in the Circuito Desafiante.
+He previously competed in the LEC for Fnatic, where his team was the runner-up of the 2018 League of Legends World Championship, as well as Team Liquid and FlyQuest in the LCS and its one-year successor the LTA North.

 He is one of the most accomplished Western toplaners in League of Legends history, with five S-Tier tournament wins and five runner-up finishes.